Nursing - Traditional 4-Year

 First Requirement:

-• Students must achieve a minimum average grade of 77% on NCLEX-style quizzes and exams in the following courses: NR 206, NR 215, NR 217, NR 365, NR 316, NR 331, NR 341, NR 416, NR 421, and NR 431.
+Students must achieve a minimum average grade of 77% on NCLEX-style quizzes and exams in the following courses: NR 206, NR 215, NR 217, NR 261, NR 211, NR 316, NR 331, NR 341, NR 361, NR 416, and NR 421.
 Failure to achieve the 77% quiz or exam average, exclusive of any other additional graded assignments, will result in a final grade of C or lower and the inability to progress to the next sequential courses.

-• A nursing student who does not earn the required minimum C+ in a nursing course may repeat the course only once.
+A nursing student who does not earn the required minimum grade of C+ in a nursing course may repeat the course only once.
 A student must receive a grade of C+ or higher in the repeated nursing course to progress in the nursing program.
-If a student receives less than a C+ when repeating a nursing course, the student will be dismissed from the nursing program.
-Failure to achieve the minimum required C+ in two nursing courses will result in dismissal from the nursing program.
+If a student receives a grade less than a C+ when repeating a nursing course, the student will be dismissed from the nursing program.
+Failure to achieve the minimum required grade of C+ in two nursing courses will result in dismissal from the nursing program.

-• Students must pass both the theory and clinical components of linked nursing courses to progress in the nursing program.
-If the student does not achieve the minimum required C+ in one component, the student must retake both components for progression in the program.
+Students must pass both the theory and clinical components of linked nursing courses to progress in the nursing program.
+If the student does not achieve the minimum required grade of C+ in one component, the student must retake both components for progression in the program.

-• Each grade in a linked course will be recorded individually as achieved.
-If a student does not achieve the minimum required C+ in both components of a linked course, this is considered two nursing course failures and the student will be dismissed from the nursing program.
+Each grade in a linked course will be recorded individually as achieved.
+If a student does not achieve the minimum required grade of C+ in both components of a linked course, this is considered two nursing course failures and the student will be dismissed from the nursing program.

 Second Requirement:

-• Failure to achieve a grade of C+ on the second attempt of BI 215, BI 216, BI 220, CH 101, CH 102, MA 232, or Math 100 level or higher will result in dismissal from the program.
+Failure to achieve a grade of C+ on the second attempt of BI 215, BI 216, BI 220, HHPR 200 or Math 100 level or higher will result in dismissal from the program.
 These requirements apply to non-nursing major students seeking a transfer to the nursing program.

 Dismissal from School of Nursing